roytang/blog/content/quotes/tic.md

 ### 52

-<hunter> no, we dont want to talk about it
+&lt;hunter&gt; no, we dont want to talk about it

-<hunter> it was a traumatizing experience
+&lt;hunter&gt; it was a traumatizing experience

 ---